microsoft/vscode-gradle/README.md

 <img src="./images/task-output.png" width="650" alt="Gradle Tasks Output" />

-Tasks run via the `Run a Gradle Build` command are not reflected in any of the treeviews.
+Tasks run via the `Run a Gradle Build` command are not reflected in any of the tree views.
 Use this command to specify your own Gradle build arguments, for example to run multiple tasks or to exclude tasks.

 <img src="./images/run-build.png" width="650" alt="Run Gradle Build" />